MayaFlux 0.4.0

 36 /**

-37 * @brief Creates an FIR filter with specified order
+37 * @brief Creates an FIR filter with specified coefficients

 38 * @param input Source node providing input samples